 Appalachian Teaching Project Fellowship

-The Appalachian Teaching Project Fellowship invites any recent ATP student alumni to apply for a summer professional development opportunity at the ARC offices in Washington, D.C.
+The Appalachian Teaching Project Fellowship invites any recent ATP student alumni to apply for a summer professional development opportunity with ARC.
 ATP Fellows will work directly with ARC staff to research and analyze ARC investments in Appalachia.

 Since 2001, the Appalachian Teaching Project (ATP) has engaged with thousands of students across Appalachia, who design community-based economic development initiatives based on community needs and faculty guidance.
 If you have participated in ATP, please register for the alumni database.